Latest news

 March, and one bit of good news this year is that commercial fishing for Sandeels is to be banned in Scottish waters.
 But this is possibly too little too late.

-Of course, dwindling stocks of Sandeels affect the seabird species which largely depend on them for food.
+Dwindling stocks of Sandeels affect the many seabird species which largely depend on them for food.

 And pollution and parasites from marine fish farms affect Scotlands wild migratory fish populations (salmon and sea trout) which, in some locations, have been virtually wiped out.